Are You Living With Guilt After Losing Your Child to Addiction?

 You’re Talking to Someone Who Gets It

 Hi, I’m Andrea Magder.
 I lost my son, Ethan, in 2017 to an opioid overdose after a decade of addiction.
-That kind of loss stays with you in ways most people don’t understand.
+That kind of loss stays reshapes you in ways most people don’t understand.

 I know how disorienting it can be.
 The ruminating.
 The second-guessing.
 The constant mental noise.
 I get it.
 And it doesn’t stop when our loved one is gone.